lammps/lammps/doc/src/fix_amoeba_pitorsion.rst

 simulations which use the AMOEBA and HIPPO force fields.
 It matches how the Tinker MD code computes its pitorsion interactions for the AMOEBA and HIPPO force fields.
 See the :doc:`Howto amoeba
-<howto_ameoba>` doc page for more information about the implemention
+<Howto_amoeba>` doc page for more information about the implementation
 of AMOEBA and HIPPO in LAMMPS.

 Pitorsion interactions add additional potential energy contributions